harness/developer-hub/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-upload-an-artifact.md

 ---
 title: Build and push an artifact
-description: Once you've defined a build farm in the CI stage's infrastructure, you can add a Build and Push step to build your codebase and push the artifact to a repo.
+description: Add a Build and Push step to build and push an artifact to a repo.
 sidebar_position: 20
 helpdocs_topic_id: 8l31vtr4hi
 helpdocs_category_id: mi8eo3qwxm